 - All goods returned must have the packaging protected – please do not write or stick any labels or tape to the manufacturer's boxes.

 - All parts and instructions must be included within original packaging undamaged.

-- Purchasers are responsible for obtaining proof of delivery and receipt of returned goods – it is the responsibility of the purchaser to ensure that returned goods reach us in good condition.
+- It is the responsibility of the purchaser to arrange return delivery to the supplier.
+This includes obtaining proof of delivery and receipt of returned goods.
+Any costs associated with return deliveries are the responsibility of the purchaser.
+Purchasers must ensure that returned goods reach us in original resalable condition.